 Visit the Gallery to see the frieze

 If you get a chance, pop in and see the frieze.
 And look for Boswell.
 He’s there, trying to be seen above all the fame surrounding him.
 I suppose we should be grateful that he’s included.
 Boswell had a bad rap in the Nineteenth century and artist William Hole did well to overlook that and include him.
-Had he not done so, I would be planning a secret, nighttime entrance with a step ladder to pain his portrait myself.
+Had he not done so, I would be planning a secret, nighttime entrance with a step ladder to paint his portrait myself.

 Eighteenth century fans: Leave your comments here